 (b)(ii) The Cadbury Executive who established the factory, estate and provided the land on which the former school is located.
 GLE- C6.1.321 Moonah 105-111 Main Road Baker's Corner 91782/3 Description Circa 1927 Baker's Corner building.
 Specific Extent All of CT91782/3.
 Statement of Local Historic Heritage Significance and Historic Heritage Values Landmark building of high surviving integrity situated on a prominent corner.
 Identified in the Local Provisions Schedule because of: (a) Its role in, representation of, or potential for contributing to the understanding of: (a)(i) Local history including - optimism and the development of commerce in the post-war boom period resulting in the advent of small, specialty shops and businesses typical of an advanced consumer culture and increasing prosperity. (a)(ii) Not applicable. (a)(iii) A class of building or place that exhibits -the principal characteristics of a commercial premises with Free Style detailing reminiscent of the Federation period.
-Significant attributes include but are not necessarily limited to: its finely detailed façade and parapet addressing the Main Road and Hopkins Street corner incorporating horizontal banding in string courses and pilasters, dentils, rising sun motifs enlivened by archivolts
+Significant attributes include but are not necessarily limited to: its finely detailed façade and parapet addressing the Main Road and Hopkins Street corner incorporating horizontal banding in string courses and pilasters, dentils, rising sun motifs enlivened by archivolts above segmented fenestration divided into three lights, faceted corner displaying classical motif, lettering and year of construction. (a)(iv) Aesthetic characteristics - as a distinctive and identifiably historic landmark defining Baker's Corner in the core of the Moonah commercial area. (b) Its association with:

 (b)(i) Not applicable.
 1. (b)(ii) The life or works of - prominent business owners and advocates, the Dickenson family.
 GLE- C6.1.133 Glenorchy 123 Barossa Road 170114/4 Description 19 th - 20 th century farm complex.
 Specific Extent All of CT170114/4.
 Statement of Local Historic Heritage Significance and Historic Heritage Values A multi-phase farm complex demonstrating the changing needs of farm owners set within a remnant rural landscape.
-Identified in the Local Provisions Schedule because of: (a) Its role in, representation of, or potential for contributing to the understanding of: (a)(i) Local history including - as representative of Glenorchy's agricultural origins including dairy farming and as a soldier settler block. (a)(ii) Not applicable. (a)(iii) A class of building or place that exhibits - a variety of attributes including but not necessarily limited to: construction in timber including weatherboard with a combination of hipped and gabled corrugated roof forms, timber framed windows and sundry sheds in a mature garden setting. (a)(iv) Not applicable. (b) Its association with: (b)(i) Not applicable. (b)(ii) Not applicable.
+Identified in the Local Provisions Schedule because of: (a) Its role in, representation of, or potential for contributing to the understanding of: (a)(i) Local history including - as representative of Glenorchy's agricultural origins including dairy farming and as a soldier settler block. (a)(ii) Not applicable. (a)(iii) A class of building or place that exhibits - a variety of attributes including but not necessarily limited to: construction in timber including weatherboard with a combination of hipped and gabled corrugated roof forms, timber framed windows and sundry sheds in a mature garden setting. (a)(iv) Not applicable. (b) Its association with: (b)(ii) Not applicable. (b)(iii) Not applicable.